ECMWFCode4Earth/BlackSwan/README.md

-**BlackSwan is a Realtime Streaming Anomaly Detection system that combines several state of the art Deep Anomaly methods with an integrated interface for realtime monitering.**
+**BlackSwan is a Realtime Streaming Anomaly Detection system that combines several state of the art Deep Anomaly methods with an integrated interface for realtime monitoring.**

 ![image](imgs/anomaly.png)